Skip to content

 1. Bypasses Event History: The change isn't recorded as an Event, losing auditability.

-3. Potential Thread-Safety Issues: Can lead to race conditions and lost updates in multi-user scenarios.
+3. Not Thread-Safe: Can lead to race conditions and lost updates.

 4. Ignores Timestamps/Logic: Doesn't update lastUpdateTime or trigger related event logic.